HDR10+: HDR10+ content profile

-HDR10+ technology can support the full range of HDR standards to 10,000 cd/m2, 8K and BT.2020 color gamut.
+HDR10+ supports the full range PQ up to 10,000 cd/m2.
 Being resolution agnostic, metadata needs to be created only once and can be applied to any target resolution.

-HDR10+ is supported in video encoding technologies HEVC, AV1, VP9 compatibility via WebM as well as any codec that supports ITU-T T.35 metadata.
+HDR10+ content can be encoded using video encoding technologies including HEVC (implemented with VSEI) and AV1, VP9 compatibility is achieved via the WebM container.

 Workflow and ecosystem

 HDR10+ utilizes an HDR10 master file within existing HDR post-production and distribution workflows.